Perspective | Cal Ripken’s record streak is 25 years old. Its meaning, and magic, have endured.

 “I wouldn’t do that,” he told her.
 “I just won’t play.”

-“But the Streak will be broken.”
+“But The Streak will be broken.”

 “Yes,” Ripken said, a little perplexed.

-“I thought [the Streak was] what you wanted,” she said.
+“I thought [The Streak was] what you wanted,” she said.

 “You, too?” said Ripken.

 Ripken told me this story at the time and thought it the ultimate example of how hard it was to explain to anyone, even those closest to him, that “I just play.”
 The sport demands acceptance.
-The game decides the Streak.
+The game decides The Streak.

 That night, Ripken made a highlight play in the hole, planted on his bad knee and gunned out the runner.
 “I didn’t know if the knee would hold,” he said.
 “It did.”

-Just a painful strain, no structural damage and better quickly.
+Just a painful strain, no structural damage.
 Ripken finds it hard to explain that, until he was far past Gehrig’s record, that one game was the only time he faced a decision whether to play.
 In a way, it seems to make him modest about his record: What did he really do?

 I assume no other player, especially a shortstop who was involved in 1,565 double plays, could ever have the daily toughness and willpower to play 2,632 straight games — and break Gehrig’s record still unhurt.
 Ripken was such a student of every baseball instant that he always turned away from inside pitches properly.
 He intimidated high-sliding runners by jumping, then landing on them knees-first so they’d never try to maim him again.
 His tolerance for normal MLB pain must’ve been incredible.